adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Add formatting to Get-GraphApplicationCertificate
+* Make app operations default to objectid for efficiency
+* Formatting for get-graphapplicationcertificate
+* Formatting for application
+* Add file output to new-graphlocalcertificate
+* Change size in Get-GraphLog to ResponseContentSize field
+* Add Remove-GraphApplicationCertificate
-* Add formatting for get-graphapplicationservieprincipal
+* Add formatting for get-graphapplicationserviceprincipal
 * Fix get-graphmethod -uri to not need graphname
 * fix formatting of get-graphmethod to swap columns
 * Change get-graphconnectioninfo to get-graphcurrentconnection and wrap get-graphconnection